-Course number Course Name Credits On-site Online 180.655 Baltimore Food Systems: A Case Study in Urban Food Environments 4 3 rd 182.640 Food- and Water-borne Diseases 3 3 rd 221.611 Food Security and Nutrition in Humanitarian Emergencies (Prerequisite: 221.613 or 221.615) 2 4 th 222.630 Nutrition, Infection and Immunity 3 4 th 222.654 Food, Culture, and Nutrition (Consent required for all students) 4 4 th
+Course number Course Name Credits On-site Online 180.655 Baltimore Food Systems: A Case Study in Urban Food Environments 4 3 rd 182.640 Food- and Water-borne Diseases 3 3 rd 222.611 Food Security and Nutrition in Humanitarian Emergencies (Prerequisite: 221.613 or 221.615) 2 4 th 222.630 Nutrition, Infection and Immunity 3 4 th 222.654 Food, Culture, and Nutrition (Consent required for all students) 4 4 th

-Course number Course Name Credits On-site Online 222.655 Nutrition and Life Stages (Consent required for all students) 3 3 rd 222.661 Designing Healthy Diets (Prerequisite: 222.641 and either 222.642 or 222.647) 2 4 th 340.644 Epidemiology of Diabetes and Obesity (Prerequisite: 340.601 or equivalent) 2 4 th 380.744 Nutrition and Growth in Maternal and Child Health 3 1 st 224.630 The Obesity Epidemic Problem-Solving Seminar: What We Can Learn from Native American Communities 3 1 st 222.655 Planning for Food Security and Public Health 3 3 rd 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 3 3 rd
+Course number Course Name Credits On-site Online 222.655 Nutrition and Life Stages (Consent required for all students) 3 3 rd 222.661 Designing Healthy Diets (Prerequisite: 222.641 and either 222.642 or 222.647) 2 4 th 340.644 Epidemiology of Diabetes and Obesity (Prerequisite: 340.601 or equivalent) 2 4 th 380.744 Nutrition and Growth in Maternal and Child Health 3 1 st 224.630 The Obesity Epidemic Problem-Solving Seminar: What We Can Learn from Native American Communities 3 1 st 222.665 Planning for Food Systems and Public Health 3 3 rd 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 2 3 rd

 Typically, the capstone experience involves the application of the skills and competencies acquired during the MPH coursework to the solution of a particular nutrition problem or to the analysis of food and nutrition policies and/or programs.
-There are many opportunities for students to utilize available data sets to conduct statistical analyses for their capstone, and this would be strongly recommended for those interested in nutritional epidemiology.
-Through meetings with their adviser, and concentration meetings (to be held quarterly), students will explore their interests and options for a capstone experience.
+A focused literature review may also be appropriate for a capstone.

-During the 3rd term, students will register for 2 credits of research special studies (xxx.840) for the capstone experience under the direction of their capstone adviser.
-In 4th term, students are required to register for the 2 credit MPH Capstone Course (xxx.800).
+Students will register for 2 credits of research special studies (xxx.840) for the capstone experience under the direction of their capstone advisor, and then 2 credits for the MPH Capstone Course (xxx.800).
 Students will make a formal presentation of their capstone experience as part of the MPH capstone symposium.